ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 # Chapter 3: Signs and Portents

-The night after I witnessed Dr. Reeves disappear from Harvard Square, I couldn't sleep.
+The night after my discussion with Lydia, I couldn't sleep.
 I went to my study and called up the Logos interface.
 I asked Logos to give me data on anything similar to what I had seen.
 The amount of data astounded me.
 The first thing I discovered was a sporadic but growing body of eyewitness accounts of the same phenomenon I had witnessed: people were vanishing into thin air, never to be seen again.
 And the sheer number of disappearances was shocking.

 I sat in my study, surrounded by screens displaying data streams, searching for patterns in what I had begun to think of as the vanishing phenomenon.
 My consciousness processed thousands of variables simultaneously—demographic data, modification levels, behavioral patterns, temporal correlations—looking for the thread that would explain why brilliant minds were simply ceasing to exist.